-Vodafone users in Echuca faced about eight days of no connection recently following two failed attempts at rectifying network issues.By Ruth Clayton
+Vodafone users in Echuca faced about eight days of no connection recently following two failed attempts at rectifying network issues.RUTH CLAYTON November 29, 2012 4:39am

 Echuca Vodafone users were left irate and without a network connection for close to eight days due to technological issues.

 The network was planned to be reinstated on two occasions since it failed — on Friday and Monday — but engineers failed to get the network back up and running on both occasions.